Home / Use Cases / Audiences / Journalists

 Common questions from journalists

-No. We target data broker and people-search sites that publish your home address, personal phone, and family connections.
-Your published work, professional social media, newsroom contact pages, and press appearances remain untouched.
-Sources and editors can still reach you through professional channels.
+No. We target broker and people-search sites that publish your home address, phone, and family connections.
+Your published work, professional social media, newsroom contact pages, and press appearances stay untouched.

-Some newsrooms already cover data broker removal as part of journalist safety programs, alongside physical security training and digital security tools.
-If your outlet doesn't, this is a concrete and relatively low-cost addition to a journalist safety policy.
+Some newsrooms already do, alongside physical security training and digital tools.
+If yours doesn't, this is a low-cost addition to a journalist safety policy.
 Each journalist gets their own profile and coverage.

-A pen name helps if it's consistently separated from your legal name online.
-But if your real name appears on any public record at the same address, voter registration, property deed, or even a utility-linked data set, brokers can connect the two.
-Pen names reduce casual discovery but don't prevent determined searching through broker databases.
+It helps if it's consistently separated from your legal name.
+But if your real name appears on a voter roll, deed, or utility record at the same address, brokers can bridge the two.
+Pen names slow casual discovery, not determined searching.

-Freelancers are often more exposed than staff reporters because they lack institutional security resources.
-Your byline still appears on stories, but there's no IT department managing your digital safety.
-Individual plans give you the same coverage that newsroom programs provide for staff journalists.
+Freelancers are usually more exposed than staff — same byline visibility, no institutional support.
+Individual plans give you the same coverage newsroom programs provide for staff journalists.